 - Learn to work on a retained basis so that you get even better results than you did before

-Whatever your situation is, you can either resign yourself to accept things or choose to adapt and improve.
+Whatever your situation is, you can either resign yourself to accepting things or choose to adapt and improve.
+The choice to adapt and improve is a recruiting industry best practice that will never become obsolete.
 Below is a simple five-step process you can use to move beyond your problems so that you can adapt and thrive:

 - Keep records of just a few simple metrics that get to the heart of your challenges.
 For example, if candidates you source are not responding, track the number of outreach attempts per response: